SteeltoeOSS/Documentation/api/v4/security/mtls.md

 In a Cloud Foundry environment, instance identity certificates are automatically provisioned (and rotated on a regular basis) for each application instance.
 Steeltoe provides the `AddAppInstanceIdentityCertificate` extension method to find the location of the certificate files from the environment variables `CF_INSTANCE_CERT` and `CF_INSTANCE_KEY`.
 When running outside of Cloud Foundry, this method will automatically generate similar certificates.
 Use the optional parameters to coordinate `organizationId` and/or `spaceId` between your applications to facilitate communication when running outside of Cloud Foundry.

-This code adds the certificate paths to configuration for use later (and generates the instance identity certificate when running outside Cloud Foundry):
+This code adds the certificate paths to the configuration for use later (and generates the instance identity certificate when running outside Cloud Foundry):

 ```csharp
 using Steeltoe.Common.Certificates;